velsarav/Data-Analysis-Projects/Projects/Advanced Lane Finding/Advanced_Lane_Finding.md

 * Birds-eye view of the lane to process the image was new to learn.
 * Getting the radius of curvature using sliding window mechanism was quite interesting.
-* Adding the class based method to get the prior values in sliding window as challenging
+* Adding the class based method to get the prior values in sliding window was challenging
 * The road color change and the steep curves in challenge video makes the pipeline to fail most of the time.
 * Need more technique to smooth the curve and improve accuracy.
 * Sliding window is not suffice for hypothetical cases such as road at night or road segment with significant slope will fail in this pipeline.
 Adding better outliner rejection and low-pass filter will help further.